 Another fun review on their Facebook page reads, “I’ve lived in Rochester for 22 years, and today was the first time I entered the main building of the Artisan Works.
 It was like walking into Narnia.
 I think every neuron in my brain lighted up as I continued to walk around the 30,000 sq. ft. of sheer art of the highest caliber.
 4 hours passed by without noticing.
 Positive sensory overload humbles you.”

-ARTISANworks has an enormous collection by Rochester’s own Ramon Santiago
+An exceptional collection of Rochester’s own Ramon Santiago

 The Frank Lloyd Wright Room